babbadeckl/HackTheBox-Writeups/Included/README.md

 ![](pics/etc_passwd.png)

 Now we check if we can also access `/proc/self/environ`.
 This file hosts the initial environment of the Apache process.
 Thus, the environmental variable User-Agent is likely to appear there.
-If we can access it, then we can easily create a reverse shell by injecting php code as e.g. the user-agent in our request to the server (=Proc Environ Injection).
+If we can access it, then we can easily create a reverse shell by injecting php code as e.g. the User-Agent in our request to the server (=Proc Environ Injection).
 Unfortunately, we cannot access it.

 Another possibility would be to access `/var/log/apache2/access.log` after we sent a request to the website with PHP code as file parameter.
 The PHP code would then be executed, when loading the log file (=Log Poisoning).
 However, that's also not possible.
 Therefore, we need another technique.